-- qualify under the Income Tax Act (but are not claimed on your tax return), and - are not reimbursed by any other insurance plan (government or private) - Team members in Quebec must pay provincial tax on reimbursements.
+- qualify under the Income Tax Act (but are not claimed on your tax return), and - are not reimbursed by any other insurance plan (government or private)

 You must use any funds in your HSA by the end of the benefit plan year or you lose them.
 You may, however, carry expenses forward to the following benefit plan year (but no longer than one year).